AALL2321

 To be included in AALL2321, participants must be / have

-• Patients must have newly diagnosed B-acute lymphoblastic leukemia, which includes mixed phenotype acute leukemia.
+- Must have newly diagnosed B-acute lymphoblastic leukemia, which includes mixed phenotype acute leukemia.
+Additionally, leukemia cells must express CD19.

 To be included in AALL2321, participants must not be / have